siddthartha/yii2-relational-set/README.md

 ```php
     <?=$form->field( $model, '_slaves')->checkboxList(/*...*/)?>
 ```
-Any changes to relation (junction table) will be executed as `insert` and/or `update` needed difference only!
+Any changes to relation (junction table) will be executed as `insert` and/or `update` the needed difference only!